 On average, sales increase by 2.5% for every 2,000 business cards that get passed out.
 But how many times have you found yourself without a card to spare?

 Text message business cards are the modern solution for the on-the-go marketer.
-In this article we’ll explain what you need to get your virtual cards up and running in a fraction of the time it would take to get a new batch from the printers!
+In this article, we’ll explain what you need to get your virtual cards up and running and how to send them using SMS messaging.

-Before you begin, you’ll need to get set up with a business texting platform.
-We can text-enable your landline or office number without interrupting your voice service.
+Before everything else, you’ll need to get set up with a business texting platform.
+SimpleTexting, for instance, can text-enable your landline or office number without interrupting your voice service.

-You’ll also need to be able to set up a keyword in order to text a business card, something almost every text marketing provider can do.
-We’ll cover that in step three.
+You’ll also need to be able to pick a keyword in order to text a business card, something almost every text marketing provider can do.
+We’ll cover that in step three below.

 Now that you have your card set up, you’ll need to attach it to a message.
-The easiest way to do this is through a keyword.
+The easiest way to do this is through a keyword (or short code).

 Keywords are words or phrases that your leads can text to your number.
 With SimpleTexting, you can text-enable a toll-free or landline number of your choice.

 For example, let’s imagine you’re a dog groomer.
-If you’d like to share your business card with someone, you would prompt them to text “GROOMER” to your number.
+If you’d like to share your business card with someone, you would prompt them to text “groomer” to your number.
 Once they do this, the SimpleTexting system will automatically send your business card to them.

-In this instance, however, you would want to use your keyword confirmation message to attach your image.
+In this instance, however, you would want to use your keyword confirmation message to attach your image using the Media section.

 This way, when someone texts your keyword, they automatically receive your business card without you needing to lift another finger!

-💡SimpleTexting Tip: Because you attach a file to your keyword confirmation message, you’ll want to make sure you send an MMS message so they’ll automatically see the image of the business card.
+💡 SimpleTexting Tip: Because you attach a file to your keyword confirmation message, you’ll want to make sure you send an MMS message so they’ll automatically see the image of the business card.
 You can read more about the difference between SMS and MMS here.

-When you send business cards via text you not only take your information with you everywhere, but you also receive your lead’s information in return.
-This makes it easy to follow up with folks quickly and without a need to return to your PC and fumble to find their card.
+When you send business cards via text, you not only take your information with you everywhere, but you also receive your lead’s information in return.
+This makes it easy to follow up with folks quickly and without having to return to your PC and fumble to find their card.

 Level up your networking and watch your sales grow.
 It’s a win-win!